cavalleria/humanseg.pytorch/README.md

 * tensorboard >= 1.14 (see [Tensorboard Visualization](#tensorboard-visualization))

 ## Features
-* Clear folder structure which is suitable for many deep learning projects.
+* A clear and easy to navigate structure.
-* `.json` config file support for convenient parameter tuning.
+* A `.json` config file with a lot of possibilities for parameter tuning.
-* Customizable command line options for more convenient parameter tuning.
+* Supports various models, losses, Lr schedulers, data augmentations.
 * Checkpoint saving and resuming.
 * Abstract base classes for faster development:
   * `BaseTrainer` handles checkpoint saving/resuming, training process logging, and more.